-Pandemic Recovery - The Food Bank has a ten-year financial plan which includes operating expenses greater than revenues estimated through fiscal year 2028.
+Pandemic recovery - The Food Bank has a 10-year financial plan that includes operating expenses greater than revenues estimated through fiscal year 2028.
 The Food Bank estimates that need for its services and related expenses will continue to remain high for several years while contributed and grant revenues taper off during the pandemic and related economic recovery.
-For fiscal year 2022, this number has increased \$8 million due to higher forecasted expenses compared to previous year's forecast.

-3-month reserve - Three months operating reserve equal to 3 months operating expense excluding depreciation is required by Feeding America.
-The calculation is based on project average 3-months of operating expense for following fiscal year.
+3-month reserve - Three months operating reserve equal to three months' operating expense excluding depreciation is required by Feeding America.
+The calculation is based on project average three months of operating expense for the following fiscal year.

-Emergency reserve - The Food Bank Board has set aside funds required to cover operating needs to support the community during unanticipated economic slow-downs, natural disasters, or other emergencies.
+Emergency reserve - The Food Bank Board has set aside funds required to cover operating needs to support the community during unanticipated economic slowdowns, natural disasters, or other emergencies.

-The total of working capital, 3-month reserve and emergency reserve, at June 30, 2022 and 2021, represents operating expense excluding depreciation of 15.1 months and 14.7 months, respectively.
+The total of working capital reserve, 3-month reserve, emergency reserve, pandemic recovery reserve, member agency capacity, and capital projects in process at June 30, 2023 and 2022, represents operating reserves which provides coverage of operating expenses excluding depreciation of 16.1 and 15.1 months, respectively.